playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 main "$@"
 ```

-We can copy content from cursor position to head of a terminal quickly to clipboard.
+You can copy content from cursor position to the top of a terminal quickly to clipboard using the following shortcuts.
 ```sh
 bind "j" eval "copy" "stuff ' H ' " writebuf "exec bash -c '$(getent passwd $(cat /var/tmp/.scuser) | cut -d: -f6)/.sptzh/osc52.sh < /tmp/screen-exchange'"
 ```

 ### Miscellaneous

-Change escape key because the default `^a` is often used in Bash, `^q` is quote insertion in Bash and Emacs and is rarely used, so it makes a good choice.
+Change the escape key because the default `^a` is often used in Bash, while `^q` is used for quote insertion in Bash and Emacs and is rarely needed, so it's a good choice to use `^q`.
 ``` sh
 escape ^q^q
 ```